-There will be many online activities (reactions to readings, discussion boards, etc.) throughout the semester (approximately 1 per class session).
-The entire week's worth of online activities will be available on Blackboard 8 AM on the first class day of the week and will be due by 5 PM on the day after the last class day of the week.
-For example, in a typical week, students will have from 8 AM on Monday until 5 PM on Friday to complete four online activities associated with the topics for the week.
+There will be many online activities (reactions to readings, discussion boards, etc.) throughout the semester (approximately 1-2 per week).
+Each week, except for the first week and finals week, all online activities for that week will be available from 8 AM on Monday until 5 PM on Friday.
 If you consistently attend class, take good notes, and do the assigned readings, it is expected that you will receive full credit for online activities.
 However, if you demonstrate misunderstanding of the assigned material in an online activity, you will receive only partial credit on that activity.
 The best 15 online activities will count for a maximum of 150 points of your final grade.